ninenox/mediapipe-face-recognition/README.md

 - `face-mesh.py` – draw Face Mesh points with FPS counter
 - `hand-tracking.py` – detect and track hands
 - `pose-detect.py` – detect body poses
+- `face_registration/` – face recognition and attendance system
   - `face-recognition.py` – face recognition using features from Face Mesh
   - `face_recognition_ui.py` – GUI for face recognition
   - `attendance.py` – face recognition for logging employee check‑in/out times
   - `faces/` – sample images for building face vectors used for recognition Inside this folder create a subfolder for each person, e.g. `faces/person-name/` Add several face images of that person (supports `.jpg` or `.png`) before running `face-recognition.py` If `faces/` does not exist, create it first with `mkdir faces`

 ## Usage